Ian-Kiprotich/Ian-Kiprotich/README.md

        > About me.

-- 👋 Hi, am Ian Kiprotich .
+- 👋 Hi, am Ian Kiprotich.

 - 👀 I’m interested and always learning Programming, AI/ML and Data Science to creating viable solutions in real world today.